OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **2.1 Hardware Components**

 The OFS hardware architecture decomposes all designs into a standard set of modules, interfaces, and capabilities.
-Although the OFS infrastructure provides a standard set of functionality and capability, the user is responsible for making the customizations to their specific design in compliance with the specifications outlined in the [FPGA Interface Manager Technical Reference Manual: Open FPGA Stack for Intel Stratix 10 FPGA ***NEED LINK](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md).
+Although the OFS infrastructure provides a standard set of functionality and capability, the user is responsible for making the customizations to their specific design in compliance with the specifications outlined in the [FPGA Interface Manager Technical Reference Manual: Open FPGA Stack for Intel Stratix 10 FPGA](https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md).

 OFS is a blanket term which can be used to collectively refer to all ingredients of the OFS reference design, which includes the core hardware components discussed below and software.

 <a name="heading-2.1.1"></a>

 #### **2.1.1 FPGA Interface Manager**

 The FPGA Interface Manager (FIM) or 'shell' provides platform management functionality, clocks, resets, and interface access to the host and peripheral features on the acceleration platform.
 The FIM is implemented in a static region of the FPGA device.

 The primary components of the FIM reference design are: